AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/style-cif-component.md

     However, the changes have not been deployed to AEM yet.
 You can download the [solution file here](../assets/style-cif-component/_productteaser.scss).

-1. Deploy the updates to AEM using your Maven skills, from a command line terminal:
+1. Deploy the updates to AEM using your Maven skills, from a command-line terminal:

     ```shell
     $ cd aem-cif-guides-venia/